brck/CrisisStack/README.md

 System Requirements
 --------------------

-To install the platform on your pi the following software libraries must be installed:
+To install the platform on your PI the following software libraries must be installed:

-*php versoon 5.3 or greater
+*php version 5.3 or greater
 *MySQL version 5.0 or greater
 *An web server
 *unicode support in the operating system